ravel-net/ravel-net.github.io/download.md

 <!-- ------------------------- -->

-To use Ravel, download a virtual machine with all software pre-installed or download the code from GitHub and install from source.
+To try Ravel, download a virtual machine with all software pre-installed or download the code from GitHub and install from source.

 * TOC
 {:toc}